-This information has been submitted and approved.
-The condition requires implementation of the SUDS scheme concurrently with the foul drainage infrastructure.
-The foul drainage infrastructure has not been implemented and therefore the condition is not in breach.
+This information has been submitted and approved and therefore the suspensive element of this condition has been satisfied.
+The condition requires the implementation of the SUDS scheme concurrently with the foul drainage infrastructure.
+The foul drainage infrastructure is the subject of formal enforcement proceedings relative to conditions 14 and 16.
+This condition will only be in breach if the foul drainage is implemented without the approved SUDS scheme.